 The Becoming of Barbara Florvil

-If there’s one thing I love to do, it’s encourage my friends.
-I also love highlighting all things beautiful, inspiring and relevant in my community.
-Thankfully I am able to do both in this post.
-Barbara Florvil is my dear good friend with a kind heart, powerful mind, and an impactful word.
-It’s an honor to have her call me "friend".
+Encouraging my peers and bringing awareness to beautiful, inspiring and relevant stories in my community are two tasks I am able to accomplish with this post.
+Barbara Florvil is a force to be reckoned with, with a kind heart, powerful mind, and an impactful word to match.
+It’s an honor to share her captivating story of her ”Becoming”.

-For as long as we’ve been friends, I’ve always complemented Barbara for her big, brown, beautiful eyes.
+For as long as I’ve known Barbara, I’ve always complemented her on her big, brown, beautiful eyes.
 They radiate in the sunlight and gleam in the dark; they’re so lovely!
 They’ve seen many things and with serving missions twice in Ghana and once in Haiti, they tell stories of wisdom far beyond her years when you look into them.

 The love of God has been planted in Barbara’s heart and mind by her passionate Haitian parents.
 They have done an outstanding job raising Barbara and her brothers to love God and to love knowledge.
 Barbara’s scholarship and artistry is motivated by her faith, and inevitably “The Becoming” found her while she was earning her Masters of Divinity at Princeton Theological Seminary.